How to Properly Shoot an AR-15 for Beginners

 Firing

-1. Keep the AR-15 on safe and your finger away from the trigger until you're ready to shoot.
+1. As an AR-15 beginner, always keep the gun on “safe” and your finger away from the trigger until you're ready to shoot.

-2. When you're on target, flip the fire/safe selector straight up to "fire."
-Take a calm breath, exhale halfway and give the trigger a steady squeeze.
+2. When you're on target, flip the fire/safe selector straight up to "fire".
+Take a deep breath, exhale halfway, and give the trigger a steady squeeze.

-3. Whenever you come off the gun and stop shooting, return the firearm to safe.
+3. Whenever you come off the gun and stop shooting, return the firearm to the safe.

 1. Once the magazine is empty, the bolt should lock to the rear.
 The simplest way to make sure the bolt is locked back is to rotate the AR-15 so you can get a good view of the ejection port.